raspberrypilearning/nature-rover/en/step_5.md

 --- task ---

-Now that the tree sprite changes when a fruit is sampled, you need to reset the sprite to it's first costume when it goes off the screen.0faeb0
+Now that the tree sprite changes when a fruit is sampled, you need to reset the sprite to its first costume when it goes off the screen.0faeb0

 ![tree sprite](images/tree-sprite.png)
 ```blocks3